Michicosun/wardo/README.md

 wardo:
   poll_interval: 60                             # seconds between polls
+  stall_interval: 600                           # alert if a repo has not synced for this long (seconds)
+  check_interval: 60                            # how often the sentinel checks for stalls (seconds)
   ping_schedule: "0 9 * * *"                    # cron, sends an "I'm alive" ping
   allowed_user_id: 123456789                    # your Telegram user id
   repositories: